51Degrees/documentation/src/concepts/data/evidencekeyfilter.md

 ## Filter Aggregator

-The filter aggregator combines multiple filters together using a logical OR approach.
-I.e. If any one of the child filters would allow the inclusion of an evidence key then this aggregator will allow it as well.
+The filter aggregator combines multiple filters together using a logical OR approach, i.e. if any one of the child filters would allow the inclusion of an evidence key then this aggregator will allow it as well.

 ## Share Usage Filter